-The Climate Adaptation Fund 2011 Grants Program A Request for Proposals
+The Climate Adaptation Fund 2012 Grants Program A Request for Proposals

-The Wildlife Conservation Society's North America Program is pleased to announce the first round of grantmaking though its Climate Adaptation Fund - a program to support projects that demonstrate effective interventions for wildlife adaptation to climate change.
-Interested organizations should carefully review the guidelines outlined in this Request for Proposals (RFP) and submit the required preproposal application form to Darren Long at dlong@wcs.org no later than 5:00 PM MST on Friday, April 29, 2011.
+The Wildlife Conservation Society's North America Program is pleased to announce the second round of grantmaking though its Climate Adaptation Fund - a program to support projects that demonstrate effective interventions for wildlife adaptation to climate change.
+Interested organizations should carefully review the information outlined in this Request for Proposals (RFP) and the Applicant Guidance Document for instructions.
+To apply, a Pre-proposal Application Form must be submitted to Darren Long at dlong@wcs.org no later than 5:00 PM MST on Friday, March 30, 2012.